umontreal-simul/latticetester/README.md

   programs, under the `examples/tutorial/output` subdirectory.

 Errors will be reported if required software components cannot be found.
-In that case, you should check the Boost and FFTW installation paths.
+In that case, you should check the Boost and NTL installation paths.

 ### Building and Installing